micro-lc/micro-lc/README.md

 This folder uses yarn as package manager.

-To run a script in a sub package, you should use `yarn workspace PACKAGE_NAME SCRIPT_NAME`.
+To run a script in a sub package, you can run `yarn workspace PACKAGE_NAME SCRIPT_NAME`.

 So, for example, to run tests in website sub package you should run: